Watch Talking Heads Present Their Own Category on 'Jeopardy!' │ Exclaim!

 The band was on last night's (October 15) episode to introduce a category dedicated to them.
 They started off with a group appearance to introduce the category, and then each member got to read off a question or two.

-Tina Weymouth began by reading off the $1600 question, which detailed Talking Heads' first show, where they opened for the Ramones as a trio (at CBGB's)jer.
+Tina Weymouth began by reading off the $1,600 question, which detailed Talking Heads' first show, where they opened for the Ramones as a trio (at CBGB's).
 Chris Frantz gave a clue about Stop Making Sense's director (Jonathan Demme), while David Byrne provided clues about two of their biggest hits ("Psycho Killer" and "Burning Down the House").

 Following A24's remaster of Stop Making Sense, the band have been celebrating its fourth decade with a tribute album and a deluxe edition of the original record.
 They also have a massive reissue of 77 on the way.